 Where and how do I license my dog?

 Dog licenses are issued by the Lebanon City Clerk’s office during normal office hours.
 Please remember to bring your dog’s current rabies certificate and spaying/neutering certificate, if applicable.

 Dog licenses can now be renewed online!
-You must provide your 2018 dog tag number (2018 tags were green fire hydrants) and your email address.
+You must provide your 2019 dog tag number (2019 tags were red circles) and your email address.
 If your tag number is three digits or less, please DO NOT include the zeros prior to the tag number.